 And, of course, let’s not forget mass murderer wanna-be James Hodgkinson, flushed down the memory hole after he tried to assassinate the entire Republican congressional leadership in 2017.
 Do Levitsky and Ziblatt think with a straight face that if a conservative had tried to assassinate the entire Democratic congressional leadership, and nearly succeeded, we would not still now, every single day, be reminded multiple times in every major news outlet?
 If they think otherwise, they are liars or insane.
 Yet Hodgkinson’s name and actions are never mentioned today.
 He’s certainly not mentioned in this book.
 I just did a Google News search for his name.
 Of the top five results, the first is an article from the world-bestriding Waterways Journal, noting the Nola Propeller Club, a boat organization in New Orleans, honoring Steve Scalise (whose district they’re in), which mentions Hodgkinson briefly as background to Scalise’s life.
 The second is an article from the left-wing group Think Progress, about a recent domestic violence incident, claiming that domestic troubles explain most mass shootings, which in passing ascribes Hodgkinson’s shooting to the same reason (without any evidence).
 The third and fifth are from conservative blogs.
 The fourth is a news squib from the famous Cosmetics Business magazine, announcing that “FrankenChemie becomes Surfachem Deutschland,” and giving (a different) James Hodgkinson as the press contact.
 You get the idea, or rather, you get the reality, as opposed to Levitsky’s and Ziblatt’s fantasies.

 That’s just one of the framework items that, if properly parsed, shows the opposite of the authors’ claims.
-I could do the same with the with others—what is the entire “Resistance” but an attempt to “deny the legitimacy of political opponents?”
+I could do the same with the others—what is the entire “Resistance” but an attempt to “deny the legitimacy of political opponents?”
 But I want to shift the view back from America a bit, as the authors intermittently do as well, because this demand that “democracy” be equated with “Left hegemony” is a universal demand among the global ruling classes today, which must be a clue to something.
 Totally aside from Levitsky and Ziblatt, we can examine a recent lengthy article in the Atlantic by Anne Applebaum, a famous expert on the Soviet Union and Eastern Europe, no leftist but definitely a member in good standing of the globalist elite.
 It is called “A Warning From Europe: The Worst Is Yet to Come.”
 We are not being warned of the Muslim invasion, or looming demographic disaster, or even of more mundane, say environmental, problems.
 No, the warning is that “Recent events in the United States follow a pattern Europeans know all too well.”
 That pattern is that formerly reliable contributors to Left hegemony have betrayed their masters and voted to support the Right, including, gasp, people that Applebaum knew, trusted, and even socialized with!
 The focus is on Poland; I have eviscerated the claims of “creeping authoritarianism” there elsewhere, and Applebaum adds nothing that counters my evisceration, though she does add the new claim that conservatives are hiring incompetents, but when leftists get a job, it is only ever on merit, so quality is going down.
 (To be fair, though, at least Applebaum admits she is personally biased by her husband’s expulsion from what is now the ruling party in Poland, the Law and Justice Party.)
 All Applebaum manages to demonstrate is that, once again, when democrats elected on the Right legally use the mechanisms of power to erode Left (or here, more properly, ex-Communist) dominance, they are accused of, through a neat inversion, being “anti-democratic,” a term which is conveniently never defined.
 Also never defined are other terms Applebaum uses for democratically elected European conservatives, such as “illiberal.”
 No, what we get is a long cry that vague horrors are descending because democracy is being perverted by allowing people to choose for whom they wish to vote.

 Buried within Applebaum’s long article (longer than this review!) is an inadvertent admission of what is going on.
 Trying to tie the Law and Justice Party to Communism, another neat inversion, she says “[T]he Leninist one-party state is not a philosophy.
 It is a mechanism for holding power.
 It works because it clearly defines who gets to be the elite—the political elite, the cultural elite, the financial elite.”
 All true.
 What she really means, though, is that the Left must always be the elite, and if conservatives somehow become the elite, all is lost.
 Hitler and apartheid-era South Africa also allowed the elite to not be dominated by the Left.
 And now, Poland and Hungary are just as bad.
 Don’t forget, too—Hitler!
 And Mussolini!

 What Applebaum never acknowledges is the real erosion of democracy in Europe.
 That is what’s happening in places she doesn’t mention at all.
 Such as Sweden, where a wave of raping and murdering invaders has deluged the country, invited in by the Left elites who hold all power in Sweden, and who have locked ranks across all aspects of society, from politics to academe to the media, to forbid not only any dissenting views, but any mention of any dissenting views.
-And when, as one could predict, the people revolt, the elites try any maneuver to suppress what the people want, such as doing anything necessary exclude the Sweden Democrats from any role in government.
+And when, as one could predict, the people revolt, the elites try any maneuver to suppress what the people want, such as doing anything necessary to exclude the Sweden Democrats from any role in government.
 Similar activities, which Levitsky and Ziblatt would doubtless praise as “gatekeeping,” are occurring right now all across the continent, from Germany to France to Austria.
 Sure, it all may be a pathetic rear guard strategy in the long run, though who can say, but if what is being discussed is “anti-democratic” behavior, this would seem to exemplify it.
-Yet none of it is never criticized by Levitsky, Ziblatt, Applebaum, or any of their ilk.
+Yet none of it is ever criticized by Levitsky, Ziblatt, Applebaum, or any of their ilk.

 Back to How Democracies Die.
 The rest of the book goes on in the same vein, similar to one of those toys featuring a rubber ball tied with an elastic string to a paddle.
 It bounces away, but always returns to what the authors really want to thwack, Donald Trump.
 Moving away from their initial framework to qualitative musings, the authors send up burning sky lanterns in successive chapters, trying to warn America.
 Trump, and the Right generally, abuse “The Guardrails of Democracy,” and “The Unwritten Rules of American Politics.”
 They create “The Unraveling.”
 The authors pick through American history, occasionally shaking a “naughty, naughty” finger at a long-dead Democrat, like Franklin Roosevelt, while shaking with rage that today across the globe the Right is allowed to exercise any of the power of the offices to which they are elected, because they then roll back the gains of the Left.